All plants grow toward sunlight, except when then don’t.

 Disease resistance and pest tolerance

 Some plants are susceptible to certain diseases, while others are not.
 The same is true for pest infestations.
 In both cases, you can generally use the disease triangle to reduce the impact pests and diseases have on your garden.
 The disease triangle consists of the environment, the plant, and the problem.
 Change one of those three and the problem can be reduced or eliminated.
-Installing plants that are already resistant to some of your garden’s more common problems can reduce your work load and keep your plants healthier.
+Installing plants that are already resistant to some of your garden’s more common problems can reduce your workload and keep your plants healthier.
 That’s where V, F, and N come in.

 V is for verticillium wilt

 The V tells you that a particular plant is resistant to verticillium wilt.
-Verticillium wilt is a soil-borne fungus that attacks tomatoes, peppers, berries, snapdragon, eggplant, potatoes, and over 300 other garden varieties.
+Verticillium wilt is a soil-borne fungus that attacks tomatoes, peppers, berries, snapdragon, eggplant, potatoes, and over 300 other garden edibles.
 Plants infected with verticillium wilt exhibit chlorosis, wilting, and leaf drop as the fungi breed, blocking the flow of water and nutrients through vascular tissue.
 Verticillium wilt fungi can stay in the soil for several years, so infected plants should be thrown in the trash.
 If you have a garden patch affected by verticillium wilt, use crop rotation and plant non-host species, such as beans and other legumes, broccoli, corn, and cereal grains.
 Non-host species are not affected by this disease.

 F is for fusarium wilt

 Fusarium wilt is another soil-borne fungal disease.
-As these fungi (Fusarium oxysporum) reproduce, they cause bleaching, chlorosis, stunting, damping-off, and brown veins.
+As these fungi (Fusarium oxysporum) reproduce, they cause bleaching, chlorosis, stunting, damping off, and brown veins.
 Fusarium wilt frequently attacks peas, beans, and other legumes, tomatoes, tobacco, sweet potatoes, cucumber and other cucurbits and even banana plants.
 There are actually several different strains of Fusarium wilt, so you may see F, FF, or FFF, depending on which strain the plant is resistant towards.
 [Check with your local County Extension Office to learn which strain is in your area.]

 N is for nematodes

 There are good nematodes and there are bad nematodes.
 Bad nematodes feed on the roots of several different garden plants and fruit trees.
 Aboveground symptoms include afternoon wilting, chlorosis, and a general lack of vigor.
 To verify a nematode problem, you have to dig the plant up.
-Nematode feeding causes swollen areas called galls, on the roots.
+Nematode feeding causes swollen areas, called galls, on the roots.
 Roots will also look stunted and deformed.

 Seeing V, F, and N is not a guarantee.
 It simply tells you that a particular variety of plant is resistant.
 Sometimes, that little extra resistance can make all the difference.